LuanEdCosta/vscode-open-files/README.md

   </div>
 </div>

-This extensions give you more ways to open files in your workspace.
-This will let you get ready to code faster and increase your productivity.

 ---

+Are you tired of opening every file manually?
+This extension is for you :open_mouth:

-## :fire: Features
+## :fire: All Features

 - Open related files
-- Open all files in a folder
+- Open all folder files
-- Open file in the browser
+- Open file in the default browser

-- Configure files to open together
+- **TODO:** Configure files to open together

 ## :bookmark_tabs: Release Notes